 As you can see, once can consider diarrhea to have different types.
 However, the internal mechanism of diarrhea is usually the same.
 With that said, the only way you can tell the reason behind your dog’s diarrhea and classify it broadly is by noticing its stool.
 If needed, use dog antidiarrheals to reduce diarrhea symptoms.

-The causes of dog diarrhea range from stress, lack fo dietary fiber, and environmental factors, to bacterial infections.
+The causes of dog diarrhea range from stress, lack of dietary fiber, and environmental factors, to bacterial infections.
 A lot of times, dogs get diarrhea due to a rapid change in their diet.
 If your dog gets runny poop, take a moment to think about what it’s been eating as that’s usually the culprit.
 Food allergies are also major contributors to dog diarrhea.

 At times, there’s no direct cause of diarrhea in dogs.
 Instead, diarrhea is a result of some other diseases like Irritable Bowel Syndrome.
-Understanding the root cause behind your dog’s diarrhea might not be as straight forward.
+Understanding the root cause behind your dog’s diarrhea might not be as straightforward.
 So, if your mutt’s condition worsens, visit a vet and get it checked.

 Dog diarrhea can be contagious if it is caused by a contagious virus.
 For example, Coronavirus can cause a few days of diarrhea and is transmitted from one dog to another through feces.
-According to the American Veterinary Medical Association, Canine Distemper, Canine Parvovirus, and intestinal parasites like hookworm and roundworm; all cause diarrhea and are contagious.
+According to the American Veterinary Medical Association, Canine Distemper, Canine Parvovirus, and intestinal parasites like hookworm and roundworm, all cause diarrhea and are contagious.

 So, it’s safe to say that contagious diarrhea is common.
-However, it would only be contagious for other dogs and not from humans.
+However, it would only be contagious for other dogs and not for humans.
 Now, if your dog is suffering from diarrhea, we’d recommend keeping it indoors and away from other pooches, and getting it some rest.